German Studies

 Prerequisite(s): GERM 142

-Description: Continuation of GERM 262.
+Description: Continuation of GERM 142.
 Development of interactional competence in German (sociolinguistic and socio cultural knowledge) to communicate and interact with speakers of German.
 The course is based on a student-centered, critical-thinking approach to language analysis/acquisition.
-Mutually Exclusive: Credit cannot be earned for GERM 263 and GERM 201.
+Mutually Exclusive: Cannot register for GERM 263 if student has credit for GERM 201.

 GERM 264 - SECOND YEAR GERMAN II